Ajiboss80/Ajiboss80/README.md

 Hi, I’m Emmanuel Ajibola.
-I am a Frontend Web Developer.
+Hi, I am an enthusiastic intermediate Frontend Web Developer.
+I love to learn new ways of writing well-structured codes with present-day best practices in web development.
-I am currently learning HTML, CSS and JavaScript
+I currently use Javascript and CSS for styling.
+Learning new languages.

 - Email: ajiboss80@gmail.com
 - Twitter: https://twitter.com/_the_realaj/